TinyStepper

 Why it helps

-Watching themselves move in a mirror helps toddlers develop body awareness and understand how their actions appear to others.
-Making faces together strengthens emotional vocabulary, and the shared silliness creates warm, connected moments that support secure attachment.
+WHO guidelines for under-5s call for 180 minutes of varied physical activity a day, and dance is one of the most accessible ways to hit that target.
+Watching themselves move in a mirror also helps toddlers build body awareness and understand how their actions look from the outside.
+Making faces together strengthens emotional vocabulary, and the shared silliness creates the warm, connected moments that support secure attachment.

 Variations